Facebook Linkedin

 People of little religion are always noisy; he who has not the love of God and man filing his heart is like an empty wagon coming violently down a hill: it makes a great noise because there is nothing in it,” (Josiah Gregory, cited in Clarke).

-Interestingly, the voice that came from the enemy (and sometimes it’s your own stinking thinking) can help to set your heart aright if you are quick to recognize it and then discern, dismantle, and ready yourself in God’s word.
+Interestingly, the voice that came from the enemy (and sometimes it’s your stinking thinking) can help to set your heart aright if you are quick to recognize it and then discern, dismantle, and ready yourself in God’s word.
 While the enemy tried to have his way in my heart that morning, a partnership in the Gospel helped me remember to keep my love on!
 (Thank you, Pastor FEW!)

 Scripture to chew on: Psalm 51:10-13